GET TO KNOW US

 Old Otterbein was founded in 1771 as the German Reformed Church of Harold's Hill.
 Our sanctuary dates to 1785, and is the oldest continuously used church in Baltimore, and the oldest building on its original foundation in Baltimore.
 By 1800, we became the Mother Church of the Church of the United Brethren in Christ under the leadership of Bishop Philip William Otterbein, where we became known colloquially as "Otterbein's Church" and later, "Old Otterbein" to denote our historic nature.
 Through mergers in 1946 with the Evangelical Association and 1968 with the Methodists, we became "United Methodist."

 Today, we are a vibrant congregation that believes in radical love and radical hospitality.
-We are a Reconciling Congregation (LGBTQIA+ affirming); passionate about social justice; racially, age, educationally, socio-economically, and gender diverse; and adore fellowship and relationships.
+We are a Reconciling Congregation (LGBTQI2A+ affirming); passionate about social justice; racially, age, educationally, socio-economically, and gender diverse (with all groups included in leadership at all levels); and adore fellowship and relationships.
 Join us to see if we are right for you.

 Worship With Us